Ivanriveraneumann/of_subl_autocomplete/README.md

 <p>
 <h3>Step 2</h3>
 Once you are done step 2, just run the script as any other Python script.
-It will generate a folder in the script folder with the name of the module you just scrapped.
+It will generate a new folder with the name of the module you just scrapped.
 </p>

 <p>